 Return to top

 The U.S. maintained and profited from slavery, too.
 If today Israel started importing slaves, would Americans have no moral right to object because the U.S. did the same 150 years ago?
+One cannot use historical crimes to justify ongoing crimes.
 Americans and others have the right to object to the behavior of any country today, including their own.